Stock market today: Wall Street falls after hot inflation report burns hopes for a June rate cut

 Prices for everything from bonds to bitcoin to gold fell immediately after the morning’s release of the inflation data.

 Traders sharply cut back on bets that the Fed could begin cutting rates in June.
-They now see less than a 19% chance of that, down from nearly 74% a month ago, according to CME Group’s FedWatch tool.
+They now see a 17% chance of that, down from nearly 74% a month ago, according to CME Group’s FedWatch tool.

 Perhaps more importantly, traders shifted more bets toward the Fed cutting rates just twice over the course of this year.
 At the start of the year, they were forecasting six or more cuts through 2024.